27 Feb Whistler Blackcomb: So Much Gnarly Pow Pow

 Ski and Snowboarding Whistler Blackcomb

 The conditions here were awesome.
 There was so much powder.
 It was the good stuff where if you bail (like I do all the time) it feels like you’re falling into a cloud.
-Just so you get the idea of what it was like here’s some of the footage from our group.
-There’s some pretty sweet shredding and some epic jumps.

 I’d also like to mention that I was impressed with the rentals that Whistler Blackcomb offer.
 This includes both the equipment and the service that they provided.